 Candidates should be aware that each department may establish its own criteria within these policy guidelines, and candidates must abide by the department decision.
 By policy, each program has identified a GWAR certified course which can be found here.
 Thus, even if a student has satisfied one of the criteria above, the department must approve the waiver and can require that its GWAR-satisfying course still be taken.
-Waiving the program GWAR requirement will require the addition of an elective selected in consultation with the graduate advisor.
+Waiving the program GWAR requirement will require the addition of an elective selected in consultation with the graduate program coordinator.
 Graduate courses cannot be taken for credit by examination.

 Open University & Special Session